Psalms For Life

 for being God Most High.

 David’s framework here is legal.
 Saul has denied him his day in court.
 So, he asks God to take his case and defend him since God is just, knows everything, and is committed to ensuring the safety and well-being of those who keep his covenant.
-Having run to him for shelter, David declares that he’s willing to pay with his life if it turns out he’s the villain his enemies say he is.
+Having run to him for shelter, David declares that he’s willing to pay with his life if it turns out he’s the villain his enemies claim he is.
 That’s how sure he is of his innocence.
 As his stalkers close in on him, he urges God to stop them in their tracks and entrusts himself to the one judge he can count on to judge him justly.

 God’s character is implicitly in sharp contrast to that of the nations’ gods, whose own worshippers saw them as capricious narcissists.
 Recalling how perfect God’s justice is, how implacable his hatred of evil, David imagines God in position, ready to judge his foes.
 While they’ve devoted themselves to evil, their efforts are futile.
 For in setting a trap for the innocent, they only set themselves up.
 Though still not out of the woods, David promises to praise God for being the God he is, voicing his assurance that God will act on his behalf.